Scott Behson, PhD

 This is why we all hate team projects!

-You may hate team projects because, all too often, some get stuck doing all the work, and since no one is in charge, there is little you can do about this.
+You may hate team projects because, all too often, some get stuck doing all the work, and since no one is in charge, there is little you can do about it.
 Further, because many professors stay “hands-off” when dealing with student teams, you get little day to day guidance on how to navigate tricky situations and develop successful team processes.

-In these pages, you will find lots of useable information about team dynamics that are specifically applied to the challenges faced by student project teams.
+In these pages, you will find lots of usable information about team dynamics that are specifically applied to the challenges faced by student project teams.
 You’ll read about success and disaster stories our students have faced, as well as advice about what you could learn from them.
 Finally, you’ll see lots of easy-to-use assessments, templates and forms you can use in your teams to set yourself up for success.

 One Last Note